 Whatever you buy, make sure they are heavy, not cheap and flimsy.
 Heavy duty ones stand up to use without warping.
 Cheap ones warp.
 That is why I included the link above.
 The manufacturer is Vollrath, also called Wear-Ever.
 They are more expensive but they will not warp, and they will last longer.
 There are other brands too, just be sure they are heavy duty.

-In the photo, a silicone sheet lines the baking sheet.
+In the photo, a silicone liner is on the baking sheet.
 It prevents the tart crust from sliding around as well as protects it from the direct heat of the oven being in contact with the tart pan.
 It is optional, but nice to have.
-You will find Artisan and Silpat on Amazon.
-You can also find them at stores like Bed, Bath & Beyond.
+Find Silpat on Amazon and cookng supply stores, and stores like Bed, Bath & Beyond.

 Note for a Savory Tart Crust

-If you want to make a savory (not sweet) crust, please read my post for the cherry tomato tart and the crust adjustments.
+Because of the sugar, this is a sweet crust.
+If you want to make a savory (not sweet) crust, please read my post for the cherry tomato tart with fresh basil leaves and the crust adjustments.
 I eliminated the sugar, added an egg yolk.

 - 9 ½" removable bottom tart pan (light colored)

 - 1 ½ cups or 5 ½ ounces almond flour 160 grams